 - C#: Uses

-string name = null; int? number = null; Console.WriteLine(name); // Outputs: (null) Console.WriteLine(number); // Outputs: (null) // int x = null; // Compile-time error: int cannot be null
+string name = null; int? number = null; Console.WriteLine(name); // Outputs: (null) Console.WriteLine(number); // Outputs: (null) // int x = null; // Compile-time error: int cannot be nullnullapplies to reference types and nullable value types, but not to standard value types.

 - Example: